 - Make this recipe vegetarian by using a plant-based "no chicken" stock instead.

 - Make this recipe vegan by using a plant-based "no chicken" stock, vegan butter, and a cup for cup vegan egg substitute like JustEgg.

 - Note that eggs, or an egg alternative, are necessary.
 The stuffing will not hold together and will be mushy without this ingredient.

-- 1 cup mushrooms, thinly sliced, cooked in with other vegetables
+- 1 cup mushrooms, thinly sliced, cooked with the other vegetables

-- 1 cup chicken or pork sausage, cooked in butter for 5 minutes before adding vegetables
+- 1 cup chicken or pork sausage, browned in butter for 5 minutes before adding vegetables

 - 1 pint small oysters, drained and chopped, then added to vegetables after they have cooked for 5 minutes